 8.3 Recognition - Signs of Abuse:

-There are a number of forms of abuse that a child can suffer (Appendix 4, Signs and Indicators Summary).
+There are several forms of abuse that a child can suffer (Appendix 2, Signs and Indicators Summary).

-For a full description of types of abuse please refer to the information below (this is not an exhaustive list) or to the Football Association's Safeguarding Children Policy and Procedures, which can be found at:
+For a full description of types of abuse please refer to the information below (this is not an exhaustive list).